The diverse star formation histories of early massive, quenched galaxies in modern galaxy formation simulations: The suite of galaxy formation simulations

 With the defined properties above we select a sample of passive, massive galaxies and a control sample of star-forming galaxies following the criteria below:

-\begin{itemize} \item {\it massive-quenched galaxies:} are defined as those with $M_{\star}>10^{10}\,\rm M_{\odot}$ and a specific SFR ($\equiv \rm SFR/M_{\star}$) $<10^{-10}\rm\, yr^{-1}$.
+\begin{itemize} \item {\it Massive-quenched galaxies:} are defined as those with $M_{\star}>10^{10}\,\rm M_{\odot}$ and $\rm sSFR\equiv SFR/M_{\star}<10^{-10}\rm\, yr^{-1}$.
 The latter is a good criterion to select passive galaxies as shown by \citet{Franx08,Schreiber18}; we discuss this threshold further in \S~\ref{SMFsection}.
 Table~\ref{simus} shows the number of selected galaxies in each simulation and the implied number density.
 For the SAMs, in addition to the selection above, we also require galaxies to be centrals.
 This is done with the aim of focusing the analysis around the effect of AGN feedback.
-Note that \shark\ predicts more passive satellite galaxies than {\sc GAEA} and {\sc Galform} due to the dynamical friction timescale employed \citep{Poulton2021}, which allows for a much longer survival timescale of satellite galaxies. \item {\it Control sample:} in order to have a reference point to compare our massive-quenched galaxy sample, we select a sample of massive-active galaxies.
-To do so, we first compute the median sSFR, $\rm sSFR_{\rm MS}$ (with MS referring to ``main sequence'') of all galaxies with $M_{\star}>10^{10}\,\rm M_{\odot}$ and sSFR$>10^{-9.9}\,\rm yr^{-1}$ at $z=3$, and then select all galaxies with $M_{\star}>5 \times 10^{10}\,\rm M_{\odot}$ and $\rm sSFR>0.63\, sSFR_{\rm MS}$ (the $0.63$ is equivalent to requiring galaxies to have a sSFR above $\rm sSFR_{\rm MS}$ minus 0.2~dex).
+Note that \shark\ predicts more passive satellite galaxies than {\sc GAEA} and {\sc Galform} due to the dynamical friction timescale employed \citep{Poulton2021}, which allows for a much longer survival timescale of satellite galaxies. {For the hydrodynamical simulations we do not enforce galaxies in the massive-quenched sample to be centrals for two reasons: the selection in stellar mass and sSFR already selects primarily centrals ($\gtrsim 90$~per cent); and massive galaxies quench similarly in hydrodynamical simulations regardless of whether they are centrals or satellites (e.g. \citealt{Wright19}).
+The latter is not the case in SAMs by construction and hence the need to impose galaxies to be central to isolate AGN feedback effects in SAMs.} \item {\it Control sample:} in order to have a reference point to compare our massive-quenched galaxy sample, we select a sample of massive-active galaxies.
+To do so, we first compute the median sSFR, $\rm sSFR_{\rm MS}$ (with MS referring to `main sequence') of all galaxies with $M_{\star}>10^{10}\,\rm M_{\odot}$ and sSFR$>10^{-9.9}\,\rm yr^{-1}$ at $z=3$, and then select all galaxies with $M_{\star}>5 \times 10^{10}\,\rm M_{\odot}$ and $\rm sSFR>0.63\, sSFR_{\rm MS}$ (the $0.63$ is equivalent to requiring galaxies to have a sSFR above $\rm sSFR_{\rm MS}$ minus 0.2~dex).
 For the control sample, we also compute SFR histories.
-We refer to this sample as ``control MS sample''. \end{itemize}
+We refer to this sample as `control MS sample'. \end{itemize}